HK142007/meetme/README.md

 - Add labels for easy translation
 - Add a large video box and small video boxes
 - Add a chat box for chatting between room members
+- Add side tab URL, the example is to show whiteboard
 - Early work on enhancing the user interface

 # Usage